The National Register of Historic Vessels (NRHV)

 The National Register of Historic Vessels (NRHV) contains a sub-group of vessels - The National Historic Fleet. which are distinguished by:

-There are around 200 vessels in the National Historic Fleet and these may include vessels from the National Small Boat Register (run by the National Maritime Museum Cornwall) which are a minimum of 50 years and which fit the above criteria.
+There are currently 200 vessels in the National Historic Fleet and these may include vessels from the National Small Boat Register (run by the National Maritime Museum Cornwall) which are a minimum of 50 years and which fit the above criteria.
 The composition of the National Historic Fleet is reviewed on a regular basis.

 The Overseas Watch List (OWL)